Sibtain Khan: Arrest on corruption charges and jail term (2019)

 In June 2019, Khan, then serving as Punjab's Minister for Forestry, Wildlife and Fisheries, was arrested by the National Accountability Bureau (NAB) in Lahore.
 The arrest stemmed from allegations related to the illegal awarding of a multi-billion rupee iron ore exploration contract in 2007 during his tenure as Minister for Mines and Minerals.
-The contract was allegedly granted to Earth Resource Pvt Ltd without a competitive bidding process, despite the company's lack of prior mining experience.
+The contract was allegedly granted to Earth Resource Pvt.
+Ltd. without a competitive bidding process, despite the company's lack of prior mining experience.
 The Punjab Mines Department reportedly did not consider other companies and agreed to contribute only 20% to the project, rendering the joint venture illegal.
 Furthermore, the project's details were not disclosed to the Securities and Exchange Commission of Pakistan.
 Following his arrest, Khan was presented before an accountability court for physical remand.

-In July 2019, the court ordered that Khan three co-accused be sent to jail on judicial remand until July 17.
+In July 2019, the court ordered that Khan and three co-accused be sent to jail on judicial remand until July 17.
 The court expressed dissatisfaction with NAB's justification for further physical remand, noting that similar grounds had been presented previously.
 Khan had resigned from his ministerial position following his arrest in June 2019.
 He remained incarcerated until he was granted bail by the Lahore High Court on September 19, 2019, marking approximately 94 days in custody.

 In October 2024, an accountability court in Lahore transferred Khan's corruption case to the Anti-Corruption Establishment (ACE).
 The court determined that, following amendments to the National Accountability Ordinance, the NAB no longer had jurisdiction over cases involving amounts less than Rs500 million.